-Many of the faculty in the Section of Geriatrics are also actively engaged in research that enhances scientific understanding of aging and the causes and treatment of illnesses that afflict older adults.
+Many physicians are actively engaged in research that enhances scientific understanding of aging and the causes and treatment of illnesses that afflict older adults.
 Often their research is carried out in collaboration with colleagues at the Boston University School of Medicine and other schools within the university, as well as at institutions throughout the United States and the world.
-With the help of funding from the National Institutes of Health, our research agenda continues to grow.
-We place a high priority on mentoring junior investigators to ensure that they become highly competent independent investigators as their careers progress.

 - Chronic illness care (particularly cancer care) in older adults